avides/spring-rabbit/README.md

 @NotBlank

-The name of the AbstractRabbitListener.
+The name of the SpringRabbitListener.

 ``` ini
 spring.rabbitmq.queues[0].listener.bean-name=myListener